willrea/Milton/README.md

 * Capability to trigger 2 Canon cameras loaded with CHDK
 * MMA8452Q Accelerometer
 * Supports a thermocouple for exterior temperature reading via a OneWire MAX31850

+Hardware is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.